 In this paper, we study collective modes of vortex lattices in two-component BECs in parallel and antiparallel synthetic magnetic fields in the mean-field LLL regime.
-On the basis of the Bogoliubov theory in the LLL basis, we numerically calculate excitation spectra for all the vortex-lattice structures shown in Fig.\ \ref{fig:vorlat}.
-We find that in all the cases, there appear two modes with linear and quadratic dispersion relations at low energies, which show anisotropy reflecting the symmetry of each lattice structure.
+On the basis of the Bogoliubov theory with the LLL approximation, we numerically calculate excitation spectra for all the vortex-lattice structures shown in Fig.\ \ref{fig:vorlat}.
+We find that in all the cases, there appear two distinct modes with quadratic and linear dispersion relations at low energies, which originate from in-phase and anti-phase (i.e., $\pi$-phase difference) oscillations of vortices of the two components, respectively.
+The obtained dispersion relations show anisotropy reflecting the symmetry of each lattice structure.
 Remarkably, the low-energy spectra for the two types of synthetic fields are related to each other by simple rescaling in the case of overlapping vortex lattices [Fig.\ \ref{fig:vorlat}(a)] that appear for an intercomponent attraction.
-These results are consistent with an effective field theory analysis for low energies, which is a generalization of Ref.~\cite{WatanabeMurayama13} aided with a symmetry consideration of the elastic energy of a vortex lattice.
-However, the rescaling relations are found to be violated for interlaced vortex lattices [Fig.\ \ref{fig:vorlat}(b)-(e)] that appears for an intercomponent repulsion, presumably due to a nontrivial effect of a vortex displacement between the components beyond the effective field theory.
+These results are consistent with an effective field theory analysis for low energies, which is a generalization of Ref.~\cite{WatanabeMurayama13} aided with symmetry consideration of the elastic energy of a vortex lattice.
+However, the rescaling relations are found to break down for interlaced vortex lattices [Fig.\ \ref{fig:vorlat}(b)-(e)] that appear for an intercomponent repulsion, presumably due to a nontrivial effect of a vortex displacement between the components beyond the effective field theory.
 We also find some interesting features of the excitation bands at high energies, such as line and point nodes, which arise from ``fractional'' translation symmetries or special structures of the Bogoliubov Hamiltonian matrix.

 Here we comment on some related studies.
 Ke\c{c}eli and Oktel \cite{Oktel06} have studied collective excitation spectra in two-component BECs in parallel fields by means of the hydrodynamic theory, and predicted the appearance of two low-energy modes with linear and quadratic dispersion relations similar to ours.
 Our calculation is based on the Bogoliubov theory, provides unbiased results for weak interactions, and also contains information on the higher-energy part of the spectra.
 Furthermore, in the effective field theory analysis, we point out a term missing in Ref.\ \cite{Oktel06}, which is responsible for the anisotropy of the quadratic dispersion relation for interlaced triangular lattices [Fig.\ \ref{fig:vorlat}(b)].
 We also note that Woo {\it et al.} \cite{Woo07} have numerically investigated excitation spectra in rotating two-component BECs in a harmonic trap, and have identified a variety of excitations such as Tkachenko modes and surface waves.